nfischer/shelljs-transpiler/README.md

 $ npm install
 ```

-Next, run it in the browser using `npm start`
+Next, run it in the browser using `npm start`, run unit tests using `npm test`,
+or try a script with `path/to/shelljs-transpiler/bin/sh2js someScript.sh`.